CO-FOUNDERS & GLOBAL MANAGEMENT

 Sue Anne Tay is Global Director of YCW.
 She is a Director for China and RMB Internationalisation, Group Strategy at HSBC in London.
 In her spare time, she documents Shanghai heritage architecture here.

 Lea Yu is Director of Digital Operations of YCW.
-She is a product manager in Silicon Valley, after working as a journalist and private equity analyst in Beijing for 4 years.
-Apart from keeping the YCW tech ship running, her latest project is AdStrike.
+She is based in San Francisco and works in Product Operations at Facebook.
+She previously worked as a journalist and private equity analyst in Beijing.

 Jens Schott Knudsen is Co-head of YCW Beijing and a Beijing-based senior associate with TransAsia Lawyers.
 He has served as a lecturer at several law schools in China and most recently taught American contract law at Tsinghua University.
 He is also a photographer; his work can be found at pamhule.com.